code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

-Without the **GUI**, all of the laws governing the physical properties of the fluid (molecular viscosity, molecular volumetric viscosity, molecular thermal conductivity and molecular diffusivity of the user-defined scalars) can be specified in the function \ref cs_user_physical_properties of the \ref cs_user_physical_properties.c file.
+Without the **GUI**, all of the laws governing the physical properties of the fluid (molecular viscosity, molecular volumetric viscosity, molecular thermal conductivity and molecular dynamic diffusivity of the user-defined scalars) can be specified in the function \ref cs_user_physical_properties of the \ref cs_user_physical_properties.c file.

 The user should check that the defined laws are valid for